-Where requested by the customer, and where practicable and consistent with the other provisions of this Statement and the Uniform Network Code, as appropriate, WWU will provide pressure elevation at a new Supply Point or Connected System Exit Point (CSEP), free of charge if the required pressure is predicted to be available during the subsequent planning period.
-(The planning period is 5 years for below 7 barg networks and 10 years for above 7 barg networks).
-The pressure quoted is the 1:20 peak winter day pressure and not a minimum guaranteed pressure at all times.
+Where requested by the customer, and where practicable and consistent with the other provisions of this Statement and the Uniform Network Code, as appropriate, WWU will provide pressure at a new Supply Point or Connected System Exit Point (CSEP), consistent with the standard pressure tables in WWU's NP14 document3 free of charge.() The pressure quoted is the 1:20 peak winter day pressure and not a minimum guaranteed pressure at all times.
 For the avoidance of doubt this also includes pressure quoted off the standard pressure matrix.
 Users of CSEP connections should ensure that their system is designed on this basis.
 If the requested pressure is determined to be unavailable at any time within the planning period reinforcement will be required.
+The planning period is 5 years for below 7 barg networks and 10 years for above 7 barg networks